Facing Today's 5G Issues and Challenges

 The dynamic for high-band spectrum (from 24 GHz to 40 GHz) is different.
 In this case, the spectrum is generally clear, and there's plenty of "real estate."
 However, to get good high-band coverage, many millimeter-wave base stations must be deployed.
 This is due to the fact wireless signals do not propagate, or travel, very far distances in this band.
 Typical coverage for a base station in this band is several hundred meters, requiring many base stations to provide service across a broad geographical area.

 Similar to traditional small-cell deployments, it can take substantial time to obtain leases, site approvals, power and connectivity for the site.
-Compounding this across the many sites required presents a difficult and time-consuming logistical process.
+Compounding this across the many sites required presents a difficult and time-consuming logistical process; nearly one-third of Jabil's 5G survey respondents (32%) said identifying the physical locations to install 5G equipment was a hurdle to their organization's 5G deployment, the most common challenge amongst respondents.

 In either case, the combination of spectrum licensing costs and equipment deployment will add up to a substantial investment for network operators and service providers.
 The critical question then becomes, "What will generate the revenue to offset that investment?"